21 Tips for Traveling to Peru

 19) Ask Before Photographing People

-Life isn’t a cover of the National Geographic.
+Life isn’t a cover of National Geographic.
 Never take a picture of someone’s face without their permission.
-In main tourist landmarks like the Plaza de Armas in Cusco, you will find women and children dressed in traditional clothes and posing with llamas, alpacas and baby lambs.
+In prominent tourist landmarks like the Plaza de Armas in Cusco, you will find women and children dressed in traditional clothes and posing with llamas, alpacas, and baby lambs.
 They make their living by charging tourists for photos.

 Money

-20) Exchange a little money at the airport, but most in town.
+20) Exchange some money at the airport, but most in town.

-We exchanged a little money at the airport, some at a bank in town (you will find the best exchange rates here), and once from an ATM.
+We exchanged money at the airport, some at a bank in town (you will find the best exchange rates here), and once from an ATM.
 I have a Charles Schwab account that refunds me for ATM fees.
-I found that most places accept card; however, market vendors may charge you between 5-10% to use your card.
-Having my Chase Sapphire Reserve credit card was clutch because it doesn’t charge foreign-transaction fees and I earn bonus points on my purchases.
-Some places are cash only or they only accept Master Card.
+Most places accept cards; however, market vendors may charge you 5-10% to use your card.
+Having my Chase Sapphire Reserve credit card was clutch because it doesn’t charge foreign transaction fees, and I earn bonus points on my purchases.
+Some places only accept cash or a Master Card.
 Also, make sure you confirm that the establishment accepts your card.
-One restaurant had a ‘we accept Visa’ advertisement on their window, but they didn’t actually accept Visa.
+One restaurant had a ‘we accept Visa’ advertisement on their window, but they didn’t accept Visa.

 21) Haggle in markets.

-Haggling is the norm in markets in Peru.
+Haggling is the norm in Peru’s markets.
 I would start at half of the offering price and then work your way up.
 You usually have more bargaining power when paying in cash.
-Don’t be afraid to walk away — usually they will give you your best price offer.
+Don’t be afraid to walk away — usually, they will give you your best price offer.

-Peru is an incredible place with some of the most friendliest people, colorful traditions, and rich history.
-With these things in mind and remaining open-minded, you will certainly have a memorable time!
+Peru is an incredible place with some of the friendliest people, colorful traditions, and rich history.
+With these things in mind and remaining open-minded, you will undoubtedly have a memorable time!

 Liked it?
 Pin it!